 The concrete plant at Jurby was replaced in 1996, it is pictured below left shortly after the new plant was opened.
 Replacement of fixed plant continued in the following years with a new concrete plant built at Santon in 2000 (below centre) and a new sand and gravel washing and screening plant erected at Point of Ayre in 2004 (below right).

 The next major chapter in the Island Aggregates story came in 2005 when Mexican building materials group Cemex S.A.B. de CV bought the RMC Group and in doing so became the parent company.
 At this stage the company was rebranded to Cemex Island Aggregates Ltd. Also at this stage, the company purchased Island House in the newly developed Isle of Man Business Park and moved its head office there from Murdoch Chambers

-Almost right up to date, on 20th December 2012 Cemex sold their Northern Ireland and Isle of Man operations to CRH plc, the Dublin based international building materials group.
+On 20th December 2012 Cemex sold their Northern Ireland and Isle of Man operations to CRH plc, the Dublin based international building materials group.
 The company name was returned to Island Aggregates Limited and it operates as a wholly owned subsidiary of CRH’s Northern Ireland operation, Northstone (NI) Ltd.

 The company’s heritage on the Island is long and rich.
 There have been many changes of ownership and name along the way but our mission remains the same as it has been throughout… to provide high quality building materials and superior levels of service to the Manx construction industry and general public alike.